Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 Are you telling me, old lady, that I should buy a kitchen scale?

-I think having a kitchen scale is a good idea (insert your eye roll here).
+A kitchen scale is a good idea (insert your eye roll here).
 I have one*.
 They cost under ten bucks on Amazon, and like anything else, once you get used to it, it becomes invaluable in keeping you honest in the kitchen!
 I can’t tell you how many patients I’ve worked with resisted the kitchen scale.
 But, after using one for a few months, you train your eye to what a standard portion size looks like.

 I also measure my carbs as I am a terrible guesser in all things visual and spacial.